CSSconfNO/sparks-for-talk-proposals/README.md

 # CSSconf Nordic — Sparks for Talk Proposals

+## Call for Speakers TBA

+Our CfS opens soon, just wrapping up the final details.
+Stay tuned on [@CSSconfNO](https://twitter.com/cssconfno) and [cssconf.no](http://cssconf.no/))

+## …but you can start thinking about your proposal!

 Words to spark your brainstorming for ideas on talk proposals.
 This is not a list of topics.
 This is a list of **random words to help you start thinking** about ideas and concepts you want share at CSSconf Nordic.

-Call for Speakers TBA (but soon!
-Stay tuned on [@CSSconfNO](https://twitter.com/cssconfno) and [cssconf.no](http://cssconf.no/))

 * abstraction, accessibility, animation, architecture, automation
 * background, base, box model, browsers, buttons